 Marine mammals are not above the physical principles and processes that lead to bubble formation in tissues following decompression.
 Scientists once thought that diving marine mammals were immune from decompression sickness, but beached whales have been found to have gas bubbles in their tissues—a sign of the bends.
 In any case, how some marine mammals and turtles can repeatedly dive as deep and as long as they do has perplexed scientists for a very long time.

 Then, in 2018, researchers at the Woods Hole Oceanographic Institution (WHOI), found that a key difference that sets marine mammals apart from other mammals, including humans, is the unusual lung architecture of whales, dolphins and porpoises (and possibly other breath-holding diving vertebrates), which creates two different pulmonary regions under deep-sea pressure.

-Furthermore, as a new study published in Nov 2020, indicate that dolphins can furthermore reduce the risk of decompression sickness by reducing their heart rates.
+Furthermore, a new study published in November 2020 indicated that dolphins can reduce the risk of decompression sickness by reducing their heart rates.
 The mammals seem to be able to adjust their heart rates to the kind of dive they are about to do.
-The so-called “dive response” is supposed to be a reflex but dolphins it is not merely a reflex, but an active response.
+The so-called “dive response” is supposed to be a reflex but in dolphins it is not merely a reflex, but an active response.
 The animals can decide to what extent they change the heart rate during a dive.